ldn-softdev/jtc/Walk-path tutorial.md

 ##
 ### Range subscripts
 `[n:N]` - selects each element in the _iterable_, starting from `n`th index and ending with `N`th - 1, i.e. `N`
 is the index of the element following the last in the range.
-Both values `n` and `N` are optional and both could be omited
+Both values `n` and `N` are optional and both could be omitted

 For those who are familiar with _Python addressing_, grasping this one is easy - it's matches Python's addressing concept entirely.